Classroom of the Elite: Classroom of the Elite

-The series is written by Shōgo Kinugasa and illustrated by Shunsaku Tomose.
-Media Factory published eleven volumes, along with three short story volumes from May 25, 2015, to September 25, 2019, under the MF Bunko J imprint.
+Written by Shōgo Kinugasa and illustrated by Shunsaku Tomose, the series is published by Media Factory, which published eleven volumes, along with three short story volumes from May 25, 2015, to September 25, 2019, under the MF Bunko J imprint.
 Seven Seas Entertainment has licensed the series.
 On February 17, 2021, Seven Seas announced it released a new version of volume seven, due to the localization decisions in the original omitting several paragraphs.